 ‘Their results reveal this region was positively selected and enriched in East Asians, ranging from up to [49.4] percent in Japanese to [66.5] percent in Southern [Han] Chinese… [as well as quite high percentages in Native Americans – see map]… the Neanderthal genomic region suggests that UV-light mutations were shown to be lost during the [unproven] exodus of modern humans from Africa, and reintroduced to Eurasians from Neanderthals.’

 The Neanderthal were a separate line of human – prior to Homo sapiens – who existed before the flood.
 Their larger head and increased brain capacity reveals they were highly intelligent and certainly not ape-like as has been falsely promulgated.
 It is believed that the Denisovans and Neanderthals split, with the former migrating to Asia and the latter to Europe.
-In realty, the split is primarily genetic and secondarily geographic.
+In realty, the split is principally genetic and secondarily geographic.
 The Denisovans component is primarily present in Melanesians, East Indonesians and the Negritos from the Philippines, compared to other southeastern Asians.
 Thus, only populations situated to the east of the biological boundary traced by Alfred Russell Wallace in 1869, consistently share genetic material from Denisovans; pointing to a close relationship among them.

-Both Neanderthal and Denisovans DNA is genetically closer than either is to Homo sapiens sapiens, or modern man.
-About two per cent of the genome [ranging from 0 to 5%] of a typical European contains genetic material almost identical to Neanderthal DNA; though people in China, Japan and other East Asian countries carry 20 per cent [generally ranging from 15 to 30%] more Neanderthal DNA.
+The detailed aspects of one, the Neanderthal question; two, parallel humans; and three, the Nephilim* prior to the flood are addressed in a separate chapter, though for now, it is relevant to briefly discuss the relevance of Japheth possessing Neanderthal and Denisovan DNA – refer Chapter XXII Alpha & Omega.
+Both Neanderthal and Denisovan DNA is genetically closer than either is to Homo sapiens sapiens and modern man.
+About two per cent of the genome [ranging from 0 to 5%] of a typical European contains genetic material almost identical to Neanderthal DNA; though people in China, Japan and other East Asian countries carry 20 per cent – generally ranging from 15 to 30% – more Neanderthal DNA.
 This remains an inexplicable puzzle to scientists.

-Kirk Lohmueller and graduate student Bernard Kim constructed a computer model of Europeans and Asians, simulating reproduction over time, adding Neanderthal DNA and observing the emerging genetic differences.
 The modelling highlighted that the only scenario that could explain why modern Asians have more Neanderthal DNA, was that they had a second encounter with Neanderthals at a later date – another ‘pulse’ of their genes into the Asian pool.
 Of course, this two pulse hypothesis explanation runs into the same ‘forty thousand years ago’ difficulty, as the Neanderthal would have disappeared well before the European and Asian populations genetically diverged.
 ‘How could there have been Neanderthals left to interbreed with Asians a second time?’
 Mainstream science remains adamant that Neanderthal man became extinct forty thousand years ago, contrary to growing evidence.

 So scientists are still left scratching their heads how Asians received their additional Neanderthal DNA.
-Weak explanations offered to this quandary include: ‘European ancestors bred with another yet-to-be discovered species of ancient human that watered down their Neanderthal DNA’… or… Asians also mixed with another group of humans – now extinct – that had interbred with Neanderthals and carried much of their DNA.’
+Weak explanations offered to this quandary include: ‘European ancestors bred with another yet-to-be discovered species of ancient human that watered down their Neanderthal DNA’… or… ‘Asians also mixed with another group of humans – now extinct – that had interbred with Neanderthals and carried much of their DNA.’

 Regardless of time frames, the idea of additional inter-breeding between Neanderthal and East Asians, does not account for the fact that they did and Europeans did not.
-In a separate section, the Genesis account is dissected for any answers to this question.
+In a separate section, the Genesis account is dissected for any answers to this question – Chapter XXII Alpha & Omega.
 What we find, is that there were people that came into existence before Cro-Magnon or Homo sapiens man.
-These people were the Neanderthal, or the people of Day Six.
-The high level of their DNA and the Denisovans within Oriental Asian people can be answered if it was already included in Japheth’s line.
-How and when this happened could be answered a number of ways.
-Input on the technicalities of this process would be welcomed, as white Europeans possess considerably less Neanderthal DNA and no Denisovans, while sub-Saharan Black people possess neither of the DNA genetic material of this early human.
+These people were the Neanderthal – the people of Day Six in the Book of Genesis.
+The high level of their DNA and the Denisovan within Oriental Asian people can be answered if it was already included in Japheth’s line.

-Edited excerpt from Chapter X – China: Magog, Tubal & Meshech
+Excerpt from Chapter X – China: Magog, Tubal & Meshech

 © Orion Gold 2020-2022 – All rights reserved.
 Permission to copy, use or distribute, if acknowledgement of the original authorship is attributed to orion-gold.com

-1. Sweet blog!
+Sweet blog!
 My brother suggested I may like this website.
 He was entirely right.
 This is the kind of information that is meant to be shared on the internet.
-I simply wished to thank you so much all over again and thus pray you recognize what a powerful job you’re carrying out educating people today through your webpage.
+I simply wished to thank you so much and thus pray you recognize what a powerful job you’re carrying out educating people today through your webpage.
 It is an extremely well written article.
 I hope you write again very soon!

-3. It’s difficult to find educated people in this particular topic, however, you seem like you really know what you’re talking about and have shed interesting light on this topic.
+It’s difficult to find educated people in this particular topic, however, you seem like you really know what you’re talking about and have shed interesting light on this topic.